What is Rent?

 What is the Tax Rate?

-The rate of tax is 10% on the gross rent received and is payable when landlords receive rent from their tenants either monthly, quarterly, semi-annually or annually.
+It is payable when landlords receive rent from their tenants either monthly, quarterly, semi-annually or annually.
 However, returns must be filed monthly.

 No expenses, losses or capital deduction allowances shall be allowed for deduction from the gross rent.